lld18/Sierraleonertd/docs/source/05OSeMOSYSModelDatabase.rst

 5.2.5 Summary of variable costs in Sierra Leone
 ----------
-Variable costs are used to model the fuel costs which are scaled by the activity levels of different power-generating technologies.
+Variable costs are used to model the fuel costs associated with the activity of power generating technologies within the energy model.
+This cost is scaled with the level of activity and the fuel type associated with each technology.
 These costs are summaried in the table below, with the full data available through the data repository associated with this documentation.

 +------------------------------------+--------------------+--------------------+--------------------+--------------------+
 | Commodity                          |                                 Fuel Price ($/GJ)                                 |